JGCRI/gcam-doc/user-guide.md

 * gcam-v5.1-Mac-Release-Package.zip contains the GCAM executable, supporting libraries, the ModelInterface, and input XML files for the Mac OS X platform.  **Note for most Mac users this is typically the only package required.**
 * gcam-v5.1-Windows-Release-Package.zip contains the GCAM executable, supporting libraries, the ModelInterface, and input XML files for the Windows platform. **Note for most Windows users this is typically the only package required.**
 * Source code (in zip or tar.gz format).
 This is the core of the release and contains all model source code and data processing scripts.
-Generally only needed if you need to comple the source code from scratch.
+Generally only needed if you need to compile the source code from scratch.
 Users who will need to maintain changes to source code and/or data processing code for an extended period of time should strongly consider checking out the repository with Git instead.

 The following instructions for users who want to use the pre-built GCAM executable and XML input files.
 For instructions on compiling your own GCAM executable see [GCAM Compile Instructions](gcam-build.html).
 For instructions on how to run the gcamdata R package to rebuild the XML input files from scratch see [Running the GCAM Data System](data-system.html).
 Once built these users can proceed from the [Quickstart](#gcam-quickstart) guide.